 Congenital heart conditions and pregnancy

-There is a greater risk that the baby will develop a heart condition if either parent has a congenital heart defect.
-Your cardiologist may recommend a fetal echocardiogram to check the fetus’ heart for possible defects.
+Congenital heart defects (in either the mother or father) increase the baby’s risk of having a heart problem.
+Your cardiologist may refer you to a geneticist for further evaluation.
+A fetal echocardiogram may be recommended to check the baby’s heart for possible defects.
 This test is usually done in the 18th week of pregnancy.

 If you have been diagnosed with a congenital heart defect, a cardiologist should evaluate your heart condition before you plan a pregnancy.
-The cardiologist can provide you with guidance on the possible risks of pregnancy and can work with your health care team to monitor your health and your baby’s health during pregnancy.
+The cardiologist will talk to you about the possible risks of pregnancy and can work with your healthcare team to monitor your health and your baby’s health while you are pregnant.

 Valve disease and pregnancy

 Aortic valve stenosis means the aortic valve (the valve between the left ventricle and the aorta) is narrowed or stiff.
 If the narrowing is severe, the heart has to work harder to pump the increased blood volume out of the narrowed valve.
-This, in turn, can cause the left ventricle (the major pumping chamber of the heart to enlarge (hypertrophy).
-Over time, symptoms of heart failure can occur or worsen, increasing the mother’s risk of long-term complications.
+This, in turn, can cause the left ventricle (the major pumping chamber of the heart to enlarge – a condition called hypertrophy).
+Over time, symptoms of heart failure can occur or become worse and increase the risk of long-term complications for the mother.

-One common cause of aortic valve stenosis is bicuspid aortic valve disease, a congenital heart condition in which there are only two leaflets or cusps, instead of the normal three leaflets.
+One common cause of aortic valve stenosis is bicuspid aortic valve disease.
+This is a congenital heart condition in which there are only two leaflets (also called cusps), instead of the normal three leaflets inside the valve.
+The leaflets open and close to keep blood flowing in the right direction and prevent backflow.
 Without the third leaflet, the valve can become narrowed or stiff.

 Women with bicuspid aortic valve disease or any type of aortic valve stenosis need to be evaluated by a cardiologist before planning a pregnancy.
-In some cases, surgery to correct the valve may be recommended before pregnancy.
+In some cases, surgery is recommended to correct the valve before pregnancy.

-The increased blood volume and increased heart rate that occurs with pregnancy can worsen symptoms of mitral stenosis.
-The right atrium can enlarge in size causing a rapid irregular heart rhythm called atrial fibrillation.
-In addition, heart failure symptoms can occur (shortness of breath, irregular heart beat, fatigue and swelling or edema).
+The increased blood volume and increased heart rate that occur during pregnancy can make symptoms of mitral stenosis get worse.
+The left atrium can become bigger and cause a rapid, irregular heart rhythm called atrial fibrillation.
+In addition, the problem can cause heart failure symptoms (shortness of breath, irregular heart beat, fatigue and swelling/edema).
 This can increase the risk to the mother.
-Medications may be used during surgery, and in some cases, percutaneous valvuloplasty may be required during pregnancy to correct the narrowed valve.
-Patients with mitral stenosis need to have their valve evaluated prior to becoming pregnant.
-In some cases, surgery to correct the valve will be recommended before pregnancy.
+If you have mitral valve stenosis, you may need to take medications while you are pregnant.
+Your doctor may also recommend an catheter-based procedure, called percutaneous valvuloplasty, to correct the narrowed valve while you are pregnant.
+It is important to have mitral stenosis evaluated before you become pregnant.
+In some cases, surgery or valvuloplasty to correct the valve will be recommended before pregnancy.

-Mitral valve prolapse is a common condition, often not causing symptoms or requiring any treatment.
-Most patients with mitral valve prolapse tolerate pregnancy.
-If the prolapse causes a severe leak, treatment may be needed prior to pregnancy.
-It is always best to follow your doctor’s recommendations if you have mitral valve prolapse.
+Mitral valve prolapse is a common condition that usually doesn’t cause symptoms or require treatment.
+Most patients with mitral valve prolapse tolerate pregnancy well.
+If the prolapse causes a severe leak, you may need treatment before you become pregnant.
+Be sure to talk to your doctor if you plan to become pregnant and follow any recommendations.

 Pregnancy in women with prosthetic (artificial) valves